DraconicIribis/Abyssal_Horror_DiscordBot/README.md

  - An XP tracking service, with individual levels and roles automatically given based on XP
  - Multiple games and entertainment commands
  - Comedic commands that spruce up a discord server

+Bot token has been removed from all code.